March - Ojibwe New Year

 Become a Founding Member!

-As a Founding Member, your support will significantly contribute to the growth of this museum, allowing us to bring more vibrancy to our community and providing you with invitations to both public and virtual events in the coming year, along with exclusive benefits.
+As a Founding Member, your support will significantly contribute to the growth of this museum, allowing us to bring more vibrancy to our community and providing you with invitations to public and virtual events in the coming year, along with exclusive benefits.

 Featured Artist, Rabbett Strickland